Shovon96/event-management/questions_and_answers.md

 #### Answer: C: `"12"`

-<i>Write your explanation here</i>
-The function have two parametes and this function parameters return as addition. when this function are called then passing two value in arguments.
+<i>The function have two parametes and this function parameters return as addition. when this function are called then passing two value in arguments.
 The arguments are one number and one string.
-When a number and a string are adding then the arguments are concating.
+When a number and a string are adding then the arguments are concating.</i>

 </p>
 </details>